MichaelBoelens37/CSDS290-Homeworks/README.md

 # CSDS290-Homeworks
-This is a repo for the 6 homework assignmets I had to complete for my Introduction to Computer Game Design Class:
+This is a repo for the 6 homework assignments I had to complete for my Introduction to Computer Game Design Class:

 HW 1: Create a Text Adventure